-Employee Engagement Research (Master List of 29 Studies)
+Employee Engagement Research (Master List of 32 Findings)

 Employee engagement is the emotional commitment an employee has to the organization and its goals, resulting in the use of discretionary effort.